 There are three main categories of shotgun calibers and these different categories typically determine what you are going to do with that caliber.
 There is also specialty ammo that we’ll briefly talk about, but for the average civilian these are not a major concern.

 To understand shotguns and shotgun ammo you have to understand shot.
 A “shot” is a term that describes several spherical balls packed into a shotgun shell.
 Shot varies in size as well as the number of projectiles in a shell.
 The larger the projectiles the less of them you can cram in a shell and vice versa.

 Buckshot is a larger size of shotgun caliber primarily dedicated to killing medium-sized game.
 The buck in buckshot is a reference to killing deer.
 Buckshot varies in size, but the majority of sizes are capable of defensive use.
 Shot sizes are range between 0000 to T. Sounds confusing right?
 Well, let’s break it down and make it a bit simpler.

 0000 – Pronounced Quadruple Ought: A Semi-custom load made up of 9.5mm pellets designed for power and penetration.
 Perfect for hunting feral hogs and even bear.
-Is incredibly powerful and features sharp recoil.
+It is incredibly powerful and features sharp recoil.

 000 – Pronounced Triple Ought: A powerful load designed for medium to large game.
-Offers 9.1mm sized shot and is well suited for hunting.
-Does feature some heavy recoil.
+It offers 9.1mm sized shot and is well suited for hunting.
+It does feature some heavy recoil.

 00 – Pronounced Double Ought: The most common buckshot load for 12 gauges.
 Used for defensive shooting and hunting.
 An excellent balance of both power and managed recoil.